Universidade Estadual do Maranhão

 Universidade Estadual do Maranhão (UEMA, English: State University of Maranhão) is a public state university in the state of Maranhão, Brazil.
-It was founded on March 25, 1987, and is based in São Luís.
+It was founded on Dezember 30, 1981, and is based in São Luís.
 In addition to the Universidade Federal do Maranhão (UFMA), it was the second university in the state.
 In September 2016, part of it was dismembered for creation of a third, the newly founded Universidade Estadual da Região Tocantina do Maranhão (UEMASUL).
 With more than 20 thousand students, the institution has 22 campuses and 25 university centers.
 In the university ranking, it ranks 157th in Brazil.
-The university rector is Gustavo Pereira da Costa.
+The university rector is Walter Canales Sant' Ana.

 History

 UEMA had its origin in the Federation of Higher Schools of Maranhão (Federação das Escolas Superiores do Maranhão – FESM), created by Law 3,260, of August 22, 1972, to coordinate and integrate students from Maranhão higher education system.
 FESM, initially, was created by four higher education units: School of Administration, School of Engineering, School of Agronomy and Faculty of Caxias.
 In 1975, FESM incorporated the São Luís School of Veterinary Medicine and, in 1979, the Faculty of Education of Operators.

 An FESM was transformed into the State University of Maranhão – UEMA, through Law No. 4,400, of December 30, 1981, and its operation was authorized by Federal Decree No. 94,143, of March 25, 1987, as a special regime Autarchy, legal entity of public law, in the multicampi modality.
 Initially, UEMA has three fields and seven teaching units: